yesitsfebreeze/plug.js/readme.md

-# Plug.js
+# Plug.js - an awesome plugin wrapper.

-Plug is a function to create jQuery plugin Prototypes on the fly.
+**Plug.js** is a function to create jQuery plugin Prototypes on the fly.

 ***

-Once you’ve created a plugin, you have global access to it.
+Plug.js is a function to create jQuery plugin prototypes on the fly.
+And the best thing is, once you’ve created a plugin, you’ll have global access to it and its methods.

-That means you can use Methods of one Plugin in an entirely different one.
-That lead to less code and better usability of snippets.
+That means you can use the methods of a plugin on completely different objects or plugins, which leads to less code and great readability.

-For having an overview of the used plugins, you can access them via
-    $.sockets

 For any further information please visit http://hvlmnns.github.io/plug.js/